Pittsburgh Panthers' Players Turned Down 1938 Rose Bowl As National Champs, the Money Wasn't Right

 By Mark Schipper

-As conditions for a revolution-from-within continue to germinate in college football, threatening to change the sport into a semi-professional minor league and media-entertainment property sundered away from the traditions that built it, it becomes increasingly profitable to look back at what led to this moment.
-The amassed economic and cultural forces now taking apart the hundred-year-old NCAA model of college football have been gathering strength for ages.
+As the conditions in college football for a revolution from within continue to germinate, threatening to mutate the sport into a semi-professional feeder league and media property sundered away from the traditions that built it, it becomes increasingly profitable to look back at the artifacts that point to how this moment came to fruition.

-American colleges and their presidents adopted that model as their own in the late 19th Century and have clutched it close to their chest ever since, this despite billions of dollars pouring in for everyone associated with the game of football except the athletes.
-But that massive hypocrisy, which has threatened the NCAA for decades, has finally been removed.
-The vast new freedoms granted athletes to profit off of their accomplishments, with control over their Name, Image, and Likeness rights, alongside the rising stipends, perks, and scholarship money that the Supreme Court's Alston decision cleared the decks for, have already fundamentally changed the sport forever.
+But that massive hypocrisy, which has threatened the NCAA for decades, has finally been excised.
+The new freedoms granted athletes to profit off of their accomplishments, with control over their Name, Image, and Likeness rights, alongside the rising stipends, perks, and scholarship money that the Supreme Court's Alston decision has cleared the decks for, have already fundamentally changed the sport forever.
 This new way of doing business is only just beginning.

-With an almost bottomless chest of historical incidents that point to this moment one day arriving, one scandal from the gray past stands out.
+With an almost bottomless chest of historical incidents that point to this moment one day arriving, one scandal from the gray and dusty past still has a lurid glow.
 In this curious case, which blew up in 1937 on the campus of the mighty Panthers of Pittsburgh University, winners of five national titles over an eight year period, players struck not simply for money, but for more money, and better treatment by the school’s administration.
-When their demands were predictably rejected, the team refused to travel and play for a second-consecutive year in the prestigious Rose Bowl game in Pasadena, scandalizing the college-football world.
+When their demands were rejected the team refused to travel and play for a second-consecutive year in the prestigious Rose Bowl game in Pasadena, the de-facto national championship game of the era, and in the process scandalized the college-football world.

 The players’ decision led to the resignation both of an athletic director and one of the iconic head coaches of the era.
 In the wake of the fiasco one of the country’s most-dominant football programs spiraled into a swift decay.